-Ademiluyi and Aluko-Arowolo (2009) in a study on Infrastructural distribution of healthcare services in Nigeria found that from the colonial period, the distribution of medical care deli- very in Nigeria has favoured the urban population at the expense of the rural settlers and that the health services in the country has tended to be placed specifically on three pedestals of primary, secondary and tertiary health institutions for rural, mixed population and urban elite respectively.
-They also, found that infrastructural distribution of healthcare did not favour the rural areas (that is, the rural majority) in Nigeria largely neglected to satisfy the urban areas, where the educated, the rich and government functionaries reside.
-The paper suggested the need to redistribute the provision of this infrastructure to benefit all, irrespective of where they live.
+Ademiluyi and Aluko-Arowolo (2009) in a study on Infrastructural distribution of healthcare services in Nigeria 150 found that from the colonial period, the distribution of medical care delivery in Nigeria has favoured the urban 151 population at the expense of the rural settlers and that the health services in the country has tended to be placed 152 specifically on three pedestals of primary, secondary and tertiary health institutions for rural, mixed population 153 and urban elite respectively.
+They also, found that infrastructural distribution of healthcare did not favour the 154 rural areas (that is, the rural majority) in Nigeria largely neglected to satisfy the urban areas, where the educated, 155 the rich and government functionaries reside.
+The paper suggested the need to redistribute the provision of this 156 infrastructure to benefit all, irrespective of where they live.
+157

-Limwattananon et al (2011) assessed the effectiveness of the UC policy on financing of the Thai health care system which was equitable before the implementation of the UC policy but became more so after the introduction of policy.
-The study revealed that a larger contribution of more progressive direct tax payments and reduction in the share of regressive household out-of-pocket payments for health were two key influences on the progressivity of overall health care financing.
-The Kakwani index for overall health care finance, which measures the capacity of the health financing system to correct income inequity, changed from -0.0038 (overall regressive) in 2000 to positive (progressive) values of 0.0014, 0.0342 and 0.0406 in 2002, 2004 and 2006, respectively.
-And results clearly indicate that even before the UC Policy in 2001, outpatient and inpatient services were both pro-poor due to various government interventions in extending health service infrastructure in rural districts and a variety of health insurance arrangements.
+Limwattananon et al (2011) assessed the effectiveness of the UC policy on financing of the Thai health care 158 system which was equitable before the implementation of the UC policy but became more so after the introduction 159 of policy.
+The study revealed that a larger contribution of more progressive direct tax payments and reduction in 160 the share of regressive household out-of-pocket payments for health were two key influences on the progressivity 161 of overall health care financing.
+The Kakwani index for overall health care finance, which measures the capacity 162 of the health financing system to correct income inequity, changed from -0.0038 (overall regressive) in 2000 to 163 positive (progressive) values of 0.0014, 0. outpatient and inpatient services were both pro-poor due to various 164 government interventions in extending health service infrastructure in rural districts and a variety of health 165 insurance arrangements.
 After the introduction of the UC scheme, public service utilization remained pro-poor.
-Overall, public subsidies were found to be pro-poor for both outpatient and inpatient services.
-In contrast, the utilization and benefits of teaching hospitals are pro-rich as they serve the betteroff members of insurance schemes.
-They concluded that having a private sector which the rich are able to use as an alternative for shorter queues and affordable care is a further enabling feature favouring pro-poor utilization and public subsidies.
+166